grettke/help/help.md

     -   Load every one with `use-package` whether it came with EMACS OOTB or ELPA.
         -   `ensure t` tells the reader which one it came from.
     -   Binding definitions often live in Piano Lessons.
-    -   Configurations aren&rsquo;t meant to be fully transplant-able because this system monolithic.
+    -   Configurations aren't meant to be fully transplant-able because this system monolithic.
 In the interest of collaboration as much of the package configuration lives in the `use-package` block as possible.
 -   Formatting
     -   Code Snippet.
         -   Key bindings